 This hearing dealt with the landlord's application for an additional rent increase over and above the amount provided for in the Residential Tenancy Regulation.
-Both parties attended the hearing and were given full opportunity to present evidence and make submissions.
-The parties acknowledged receipt of evidence submitted by the other and gave affirmed testimony.
+Both parties attended the hearing and were given a full opportunity to be heard, to present their sworn testimony, to make submissions, to call witnesses and to cross-examine one another.
+Both parties confirmed that they exchanged their documentary evidence.